01543 676 800

 > To be able to openly talk about your mental Health

-> To know what other support is out there/ sign post to other groups
+> To know what other support is out there/ signpost to other groups

 This group helps you to understand that mental health is something that we all have and there is nothing to be ashamed or embarrassed about.
-Some of us will have more struggles then others, but talking about this and getting support can really help, as well as mixing with others that have been through similar experiences and facing the same challenges.
+Some of us will have more struggles than others, but talking about this and getting support can really help, as well as mixing with others that have been through similar experiences and facing the same challenges.

-Here at the pathway project you will be met with a welcoming non-judgemental safe place to help you with your very own unique and personal journey to recovery.
+Here at the Pathway Project, you will be met with a welcoming non-judgemental safe place to help you with your very own unique and personal journey to recovery.